-During the year under review, the Company has adopted a Board Charter which defines the roles and responsibilities of the Chairperson, executive directors as well as the Company Secretary.
-The Company is currently using the Code of Ethics which has been adopted at the level of Warwyck Group.
+The Company has an updated Board Charter which defines the roles and responsibilities of the Chairperson, executive directors as well as the Company Secretary.
+The Board Charter is available on the Company's website or can be provided upon written request to the Company Secretary.

 The position statement for each senior governance position and the statement of accountabilities are described in the Board Charter of the Company.
+The organisational chart is included within the annual report which is published on the website.
+The Constitution of the Company does not have any clauses deemed material enough for specific disclosure on the website.